happyboomonster/SquareIO/README.md

 # SquareIO
-A bad clone of Agar.io with horrible netcode
+A bad clone of Agar.io with horrible (getting better) netcode